 All classroom teachers are responsible for the education of every student they teach.
 They ensure that reasonable adjustments are made to enable each student to access the curriculum.
 Classroom teachers work in collaboration with the Special Education, Literacy, E.A.L/D and, Gifted and Talented teachers in the delivery of the curriculum.
 The Head of Teaching and Learning, Heads of Department, Year Coordinators, School Counsellor and the Careers Advisor, also play important roles in supporting students.

 The Special Education team ensures that all classroom teachers have access to information regarding any special needs and/or difficulties that students may have.
 This is done via the College’s database “Sentral”.
 Those students who receive Commonwealth funding have Individual Adjustment Plans (IAPs), and these are uploaded to Sentral for teachers’ reference.
+Recommended adjustments for other students with learning difficulties are also added to Sentral.

 As per College policy, most students receive in-class support rather than individual withdrawal.
 The Special Education team assists classroom teachers with implementing adjustments, modifying curriculum and assessment tasks, and supervising students who require assistance with examinations.
 Sometimes, small groups of students are taken out of class to receive specific instruction as requested by the classroom teacher.